peterjc/zmk-keyboard-graph-theory/README.md

 * [Gamma Omega TC36K](boards/shields/tc36k), a Graph Theory based diode-free keyboard with 26 GPIO pins for 36 keys and 6-key roll-over using a partial Tutte-Coxeter Graph.
+* [Gamma Omega Hesse](boards/shields/hesse), a Graph Theory based diode-free Bluetooth keyboard with 21 GPIO pins for 36 keys and 4-key roll-over using the Hesse Configuration Incidence Graph.

 See also my [QMK keyboard firmware](https://github.com/peterjc/qmk_userspace).